 Because the needle is usually very small, you will probably want to use a magnifying glass to remove the old needle.
 After detaching the old needle, you want to replace it with a new one that is exactly the same.

 Once you have installed the new needle, don’t play your most precious record.
 Test it with a record you don’t care much about, just in case.
-You want to make sure your new needle is correctly installed before letting it touch your valuable records.
+You want to make sure your new needle is correctly installed before letting it touch your valuable vinyl albums.

 Repairing the power source is a bit more involved than the previous two procedures.
 You might want to just replace it altogether, but if you are comfortable being more hands-on, you should be able to handle it.